 Be aware this dog does like to bark - so hence a good watchdog!

-Do you have a hybrid dog?
+Do you have one of these hybrid dogs?
 Please comment below or share a photo of your dog - we would love to see your pictures!

 Are you the proud owner of a gorgeous dog then tell us all about your forever friend!
 You don't need to register and you can even upload a photo!